top of page

 Cardboard Makerspace

 Some of our team's favorite makerspace projects involve building with cardboard instead of throwing it away.
-We have helped our students build cardboard wands, swords and armor.
+We have helped our students get creative and build cardboard wands, swords and armor.
 Just like we did when we were their age, our mentees love playing with their repurposed toys after their work is complete.
 And truth be told, we still enjoy playing with our cardboard creations too.

 Music Makerspace